This default position can be rebutted in certain circumstances.

-2. If the surviving co-owner is the wife or child of a deceased (male) co-owner, then the “presumption of advancement” will displace the presumption of a resulting trust and the funds will advance to the wife or child, unless there is evidence that this had not been the intention of the deceased.
+2. If the surviving co-owner is the spouse or child of a deceased co-owner, then the “presumption of advancement” will displace the presumption of a resulting trust and the funds will advance to the spouse or child, unless there is evidence that this had not been the intention of the deceased.

 Joint accounts in Ireland